austin-hart-pols/austin-hart-pols.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >
     <p>Email: ahart@american.edu</p>
-    <p>American University</p>
+    <p>Office: SIS 345</p>

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am Associate Professor of Politics, Governance, and Economics at American University.
-I am a political scientist focusing on comparative mass politics (voting, elections, campaigns), data analytics, and experiments.
-My current research develops a new framework for studying retrospective voting.
-I have written two books, *Quality Control* (2023) and *Economic Voting* (2016), both published by Cambridge University Press.
+I am an Associate Professor in the Dept of Politics, Governance, and Economics at American University.
+My research focuses on comparative mass politics and retrospective voting.
+I have written two books on these topics, *Quality Control* (2023) and *Economic Voting* (2016), both published by Cambridge University Press.
+My current project develops a new theoretical and methodological framework for studying the cognitive foundations of retrospective voting.

-I teach courses in research design, data analytics, and quantitative methodology at the graduate and undergraduate levels.
+I teach graduate courses in research design, data analytics, and quantitative methodology.
 I also oversee the Research and Professional Methods curriculum at SIS.
-To date, I have planned, staffed, and delivered roughly 300 graduate courses in research methods.
+To date, I have planned and staffed roughly 300 graduate classes in research methods.